Atlantic Herring

 Days out is the primary effort control measure for the Area 1A fishery.
 States involved in the Atlantic herring fishery are able to extend the fishery by controlling fishing effort (fishing days) through landing restrictions.
 The goal is to provide a consistent supply of herring to the market by controlling landings, particularly early in the season when herring may be localized in Area 1A.

 Maine, New Hampshire and Massachusetts continue to modify days out of the fishery during the season to prolong the fishery in Area 1A, making herring available during peak demand.
-In November 2022, the Board established the following seasonal allocations for the 2023 Area 1A sub-ACL: 72.8% available for season 1 (June 1 – September 30) and 27.2% available for season 2 (October 1 – December 31).
+The Board established the following seasonal allocations for the 2025 Area 1A sub-ACL: 72.8% available for season 1 (June 1 – September 30) and 27.2% available for season 2 (October 1 – December 31).

 Current Spawning Closure Regulations